greje656/Questions/lens-flares.md

 ### Conclusion

 I'm not sure if this approach was ever used in a game.
 It would probably be hard to justify it's heavy cost.
-I feel this would have a better use case in the context of pre-visualization where a director might be interested in having early feeback on how a certain lens might behave for a particular shot.
+I feel this would have a better use case in the context of pre-visualization where a director might be interested in having early feeback on how a certain lens might behave in a shot.

 Original:
 ![](https://github.com/greje656/Questions/blob/master/images/example1.jpg)